Georgia Ensemble Theatre (GET) provides first class theatre productions and educational opportunities on a year-round basis

 This initiative has been replicated in seasons since then with critically acclaimed productions of the American

-The Conservatory serves the diverse socioeconomic and multicultural community in the northern sector of the metro Atlanta area.
+The Conservatory serves the diverse community in north metro Atlanta.

 Ongoing educational opportunities are offered throughout the year in a conservatory setting.

-Classes include curriculum for youth as well as adults in all levels of theatre crafts; the professional, avocational and novice artist.
+Classes include curriculum for youth as well as adults in all levels of theatre crafts.

 Sessions are offered throughout the year, and many of our most popular courses are unique and not offered elsewhere in the area.